torproject/onionbalance/docs/v2/design.rst

 -  Confirm that the descriptor has a valid signature and that the public key matches the instance that was requested.
--  Confirm that the descriptor timestamp is equal or newer than the previously received descriptor for that hidden service instance.
+-  Confirm that the descriptor timestamp is equal or newer than the previously received descriptor for that onion service instance.
 This reduces the ability of a HSDir to replay older descriptors for an instance which may contain expired introduction points.
 -  Confirm that the descriptor timestamp is not more than 4 hours in the